 - 4. Upon becoming aware that they held dual citizenship, each of Mr Ludlam and Ms Waters tendered a letter of resignation to the President of the Senate.
-In doing so they properly complied with the duty imposed by s 44 not to sit when disqualified by reason of being a citizen of a foreign power. - 5.
-For the reasons explained in detail below, each resignation was appropriate.
-Mr from compliance with s 44(i) if, in the absence of reasonable enquiries, they are ignorant of their foreign citizenship status, is not supported by the text, context, history or purpose of s 44 or of the Constitution itself.
+In doing so they properly complied with the duty imposed by s 44 not to sit when disqualified by reason of being a citizen of a foreign power. - For the reasons explained in detail below, each resignation was appropriate.
+Mr Ludlam and Ms Waters submit that the contrary view, that a person is excused from compliance with s 44(i) if, in the absence of reasonable enquiries, they are ignorant of their foreign citizenship status, is not supported by the text, context, history or purpose of s 44 or of the Constitution itself.